Tes3awy/PSIRT/README.md

 ## Features

 - Using a set of search forms, you can get all information of a CVE by its ID, or even get all CVEs of not only IOS and IOS-XE, both NX-OS and NX-OS in ACI mode, but also ASA, FTD, FMC, and FXOS.
-You can also search for security advisories for a specific Cisco Product _(Partially supported)_ ([See why](https://community.cisco.com/t5/services-discussions/psirt-openvuln-api-pagination-issue/m-p/4760270#M938)).
+You can also search for security advisories for a specific Cisco Product.
+- Date range search.
+- Cisco authentic look and feel.
+- Fully Responsive on mobile devices.
+- Extensive error handling.
+- Dockerized application.
 - Easy access with no login required.
 (Might be added later)
-- Cisco Authentic look and feel.
-- Fully Responsive on mobile devices.

 ## Solution Components